 Whether you are a B2B or B2C company, it is very feasible with some creative thinking and the adoption of a few key principles, to get your customers selling for you.

 Typically in the past, having your customers sell for you has been known as ‘word of mouth referrals’.
-While this is still generally true, the ways for customers to become social influencers and product evangelists on your behalf have expanded far beyond the original verbal word of mouth process.
-These days, with the advance of technology and the popularity of social media, your customers have far more opportunities and public forums to spread word of mouth referrals through digital recommendations and reviews.
+While this is still generally true, the ways for customers to become social influencers and product evangelists on your behalf have expanded far beyond the original verbal word-of-mouth process.
+These days, with the advance in technology and the popularity of social media, your customers have far more opportunities and public forums to spread the word of mouth referrals through digital recommendations and reviews.

 - Have a great content marketing strategy.
 Content marketing strategies are there to boost your online estate profile, appeal to existing customers and widen the net on capturing new ones.
-Great content and not keyword stuffed nonsense will rank you higher on Google.
-Most importantly of all, it will increase your brand visibility as your target market like, share, repost and retweet.
+Great content and not keyword-stuffed nonsense will rank you higher on Google.
+Most importantly of all, it will increase your brand visibility as your target market likes, shares, reposts and retweets.
 It’s free advertising from a credible source to your customers’ peers.
 What’s not to love?